 Conservation Grant Program

-Since the establishment of the Conservation Grant Program in 1985, Wildlife Habitat Canada (WHC) has provided over $50 million in grants to more than 1,500 habitat conservation projects across Canada.
+Wildlife Habitat Canada has provided over $50 million in grants to more than 1,500 habitat conservation projects across Canada since the development of the program in 1985.

-Wildlife Habitat Canada works with communities, landowners, governments, non-government organizations, and industry across the nation and has leveraged over three times the amount invested for conservation work through the WHC Grant Program (i.e. over $150 million).
+Our work with communities, landowners, governments, non-government organizations, and industry across the nation has leveraged additional funds for conservation issues, roughly $150 million invested.

-- Projects that address priority activities under the North American Waterfowl Management Plan (NAWMP) including the human dimensions goal;
+- address priority activities under the North American Waterfowl Management Plan (NAWMP) including the human dimensions goal;

-- Regional and local habitat projects of importance to other migratory game birds;
+- impact regional and local habitats of importance to other migratory game birds;

-- Priority activities under the Newfoundland and Labrador Murre Conservation Fund.
+- prioritize activities under the Newfoundland and Labrador Murre Conservation Fund.

 While WHC recognizes the importance of projects involving habitat conservation, restoration and enhancement for other wildlife (i.e. Other than migratory game birds) and fish, these types of projects are not eligible for funding consideration under the Contribution Agreement between Environment and Climate Change Canada and Wildlife Habitat Canada.